There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: Villain (-4pts)

 While the development of the protagonist was very strong, the same cannot be said for the villain.
 I would even go as far as to say that the villain's development was relatively non-existent.
 This movie made the decision to go for a plot twist in the villain's storyline which made it so that developing the character would give away that twist.
 I thought the plot twist was a successful one, but the villain's character development was sacrificed as a result.

 Ultimately, I understood why some of these story decisions were made.
 One decision gave a decent plot twist.
 The other decision was something that has worked very well for Marvel (focusing almost entirely on developing the protagonist and mostly ignoring the development of the antagonist).
 While I do not think the overall film suffered severely, I cannot ignore the fact that weak development made for a pretty generic villain.

 Pro: Steve Trevor (+6pts)

 Steve Trevor (Chris Pine) was another strong character.
 While most other characters had questionable morality, Steve Trevor always had pure intentions.
 He wanted to stop the war just as Diana did, but he was more realistic than to think Ares was behind it.
 The two (and their conflicting theories) made for an interesting dynamic, because the two characters were very much alike in almost every other way.
-It made for an interesting duo because the godly origin of Wonder Woman seemed so bizarre to Steve, to the point where he thought she was just a crazy woman who was raised in a society that had been isolated from the rest of the world for too long.
+It made for an intruiging duo because the godly origin of Wonder Woman seemed so bizarre to Steve, to the point where he thought she was just a crazy woman who was raised in a society that had been isolated from the rest of the world for too long.

 Con: Steve's Climactic Moment (-2pts)